Yeongsanjae

+Yeongsanjae (Korean: 영산재; Hanja: 靈山齋) is a Korean Buddhist ceremony which re-enacts Siddhartha Gautama delivering the sermon now known as the Lotus Sutra.
+This ritual is a form of philosophical and spiritual message in Korean Buddhism.
+The purpose of this is to be a guide for the deceased soul to transfer to the Pure Land of Ultimate Bliss.
+The attendees would learn self-discipline, art forms for meditation, training, and enlightenment from this ceremony, it consists of various rituals.
+From the teaching of Buddha, “All living beings must die, and all those who meet must part,” both the living and the dead may escape from agony and suffering by accepting the noble truths.

-Yeongsanjae (영산재, 靈山齋) is a Korean Buddhist ceremony which re-enacts Siddhartha Gautama delivering the sermon now known as the Lotus Sutra.
-The attendees would learn self-discipline from this ceremony, and it consists of various rituals.
-Primarily preserved and conducted by the Taego Order, the ceremony, which takes place annually on June 6, includes tea ceremonies, decorations, prayers, rites of purification, offerings to Buddha and rites for the dead.
-There are also many different music that is used in the ceremonies, along with use of certain Martial arts.
+Primarily preserved and conducted by the Taego Order, the ceremony, which takes place annually on June 6, includes tea ceremonies, decorations, prayers, rites of purification, offerings to Buddha, and rites for the dead.
+There are also many different music that are used in the ceremonies, along with the use of certain Martial arts.

+The Bongwon Temple was built in 889 located at Ansan Mountain in Bongwon-dong, Seodaemun-gu, Seoul is the main temple of the Taego Order.

+They teach this ceremony as well as hold international seminars to introduce this ritual to other countries.
+They also conduct annual performances on Korean Memorial Day.

 History

-The dance originated during the Goryeo Dynasty.
+The dance originated during the Goryeo period.

 Yeongsanjae is one form of Buddhist ritual, performed in hopes of wishing the deceased to rest in peace and be free from the sufferings.
 Yeongsanjae is practiced on the 49th day after a person’s death because in Buddhism, it is believed that the soul of the deceased will reach the heaven on the 49th day.
 In the past, Yeongsanjae was practiced for over 3 days, but now it has been reduced in size, which they only perform the ceremony for one day.
 While there are many other forms about 49th day rituals, Yeongsanjae is known to be the largest ritual of all.

 It is one of the Important Intangible Cultural Properties of Korea, having been designated as such in 1973.
 In order to preserve Yeongsanjae, Korea has created the Yeongsanjae Preservation Society.

 Dances

-There are many types of dances that are being practiced during Yeongsanjae such as Barachum, Beopgochum and Nabichum.
-Each dance has its own meaning and purpose for the ceremony and they are performed separately.